-IV.B.1.b).(1) Residents must be able to provide patient care that is compassionate, appropriate, and effective for the treatment of health problems and the promotion of health.
-(Core) IV.B.1.b).(1).(a) Residents must demonstrate competence in obtaining an orderly and detailed history from the patient, in conducting a thorough general and neurological examination, and in organizing and recording data; (Core) IV.B.1.b).(1).(a).(i) This must include the indications for and cost effectiveness of neurodiagnostic tests and their interpretation.
-(Core) IV.B.1.b).(1).(b) Residents must demonstrate recognition of psychiatric disorders in children and adolescents, and must utilize the consultation and referral of mental health providers; (Core) IV.B.1.b).(1).(c) Residents must demonstrate competence in management of neurological disorders interacting with psychiatric disorders; (Core) IV.B.1.b).(1).(d) Residents must demonstrate competence in the management of pediatric patients with acute neurological disorders in an intensive care unit and an emergency department; (Core) IV.B.1.b).(1).(e) Residents must demonstrate competence in formulating a differential diagnosis and management plan; (Core) IV.B.1.b).(1).(f) Residents must demonstrate competence in the management of infants, children, and adolescents with neurologic disorders; (Core) IV.B.1.b).(1).(g) Residents must demonstrate competence in diagnosing and managing common and complex neurologic problems, including headaches, epilepsy, pediatric stroke, and neurometabolic and neurogenetics problems; and, (Core) IV.B.1.b).(1).(h) Residents must demonstrate competence in the use of appropriate and compassionate methods of terminal palliative care, including adequate pain relief.
+IV.B.1.b).(1) Residents must be able to provide patient care that is patient- and family-centered, compassionate, equitable, appropriate, and effective for the treatment of health problems and the promotion of health.
+(Core) IV.B.1.b).(1).(a) Residents must demonstrate competence in: IV.B.1.b).(1).(a).(i) completing comprehensive genetics- focused physical examinations; (Core) IV.B.1.b).(1).(a).(ii) selecting diagnostic studies including interpreting laboratory data generated from biochemical genetic, cytogenetic and genomic, and molecular genetic and genomic analyses; and, (Core) IV.B.1.b).(1).(a).(iii) conducting medical interviews including taking and interpreting a complete family history, including construction of a pedigree.

+IV.B.1.b).(1).(a).(iv) making informed decisions about diagnostics and therapeutic interventions based on patient and family information and preferences, up-to-date scientific evidence, and clinical judgement by: (Core) IV.B.1.b).(1).(a).(iv).(a) appropriately using consultants and referrals; (Core) IV.B.1.b).(1).(a).(iv).(b) demonstrating awareness of the limits in their own knowledge and expertise; (Core) IV.B.1.b).(1).(a).(iv).(c) demonstrating effective and appropriate clinical problem-solving skills; and, (Core) IV.B.1.b).(1).(a).(iv).(d) using information technology to support patient care decisions and patient education.
+(Core) IV.B.1.b).(1).(a).(v) developing and implementing patient management plans, including: (Core) IV.B.1.b).(1).(a).(v).(a) prescribing medications and performing medical interventions essential for the care of patients with heritable disorders; and, (Core) IV.B.1.b).(1).(a).(v).(b) assisting patients in accomplishing their personal health goals.
 (Core) IV.B.1.b).(2) Residents must be able to perform all medical, diagnostic, and surgical procedures considered essential for the area of practice.
-(Core) IV.B.1.c) Medical Knowledge Residents must demonstrate knowledge of established and evolving biomedical, clinical, epidemiological and social-behavioral sciences, as well as the application of this knowledge to patient care.
-(Core) IV.B.1.c).(1) Residents must demonstrate competence in their knowledge of the psychological aspects of the patient-physician relationship, and the importance of personal, social, and cultural factors in disease processes and their clinical expression; (Core) IV.B.1.c).(2) Residents must demonstrate knowledge of the basic principles of psychopathology, common psychiatric diagnosis and therapies, and the indications for and common complications of psychiatry drugs; (Core)
+(Core) IV.B.1.b).(2).(a) Residents must demonstrate competence in collection of tissues, including buccal swabs and skin biopsies.
+(Core) IV.B.1.c) Medical Knowledge Residents must demonstrate knowledge of established and evolving biomedical, clinical, epidemiological, and social-behavioral sciences, including scientific inquiry, as well as the application of this knowledge to patient care.
+(Core) IV.B.1.c).(1) Residents must demonstrate expertise in their knowledge and use of current medical information and scientific evidence for patient care, including: (Core)